-Hamza is working on understanding pattern formation on the surface of growing elastic materials.
+Hamza worked on understanding pattern formation on the surface of growing elastic materials.
 He is now a Research Scientist at Deep Render.

 Joins our work to model the progression of brain diseases such as Alzheimer’s and Parkinson’s.

 Georgias research is advancing the understanding of the clearance of toxic proteins in Alzheimer’s disease by developing, and analysing, the first mathematical network models that include specific modes of clearance.

 David is studying bifurcations in the underlying topology induced by dynamic networks.
 Co-supervised with Professor Heather Harrington.

 Pavan is a neuroscientist working on data analysis and modelling of brain atrophy in dementia.

 Matthew studies how biological membranes form complex shapes, for example via proteins that curve the membrane or consume energy to generate forces.
 Co-supervised with Professor Ramin Golestanian.